PelleLille/hsl-docs/eodrcpt.rst

   :rtype: string or none
   :updates: ``$recipient``, ``$recipientlocalpart`` and ``$recipientdomain``

-.. function:: SetMailTransport(transportid)
+.. function:: SetMailTransport(id)

   Changes the transport profile.

-  :param string transportid: the transportid to be used
+  :param string id: the transport ID to be used
   :rtype: none
   :updates: ``$transportid``